 N.V.: What would be the ultimate Anatomy of the Heads concert, describe it to me!

-J.H.: The high conceptional drama of The Residents, combined with the theatrics of GWAR and the pyrotechnics team of Kiss.
+J.H.: The highly conceptional concert drama of The Residents, combined with the theatrics of GWAR and the pyrotechnics team of Kiss.

-Van Gore: Meaning that we would play at the black pyramid in Cairo on a full moon night on a numerically significant date determined by scyring.
-Sacrifice a goat to the Moon to begin the show and lead of procession of moon-drunk fans and astonished bystanders through the night in adorations and prayer.
+Van Gore: That means that we would play at the black pyramid in Cairo during a full moon night on a numerically significant date determined through scyring.
+In preperation we'd sacrifice a goat to the Moon and begin the show by leading a procession of moon-drunk fans and astonished bystanders through a night of adorations and prayer.
 Each melody becoming a swift celestial fragments of music, streaking across the vacuum of space to nowhere in particular.
 Becoming meteors and comets - the wanderers of space.
-Heading out into solar system and beyond.
-To wander, to burn, and impact.
+Heading out into solar system and beyond - to wander, to burn, and impact.

 J.H.: Yes, we are going to destroy the moon.